Ayurveda is a traditional Hindu medicinal practice. Though it originated in India, today it’s practiced worldwide.

 Kshara is a caustic, alkaline paste used to manage hemorrhoids.
 The paste is made of an herbal blend and has a cauterizing action.
 Kshara is applied to the hemorrhoid using a specialized device called a slit proctoscope.
 The paste then chemically cauterizes the hemorrhoid, which may have been open and bleeding.

-Depending on your dosha, you’ll be advised to take specific medicines to balance your body as you recover.
+Depending on your dosha, you’ll be advised to take specific medications to balance your body as you recover.
 You may also need to make dietary or lifestyle adjustments to support healing.

 It’s possible to be allergic to herbal medications.
 Do test the cream on your arm, and if no reaction occurs in 24 hours, try applying to the rectal area.